Hexamid Solo Tent

 Setup Instructions:

-5. Stake out the front main guy line.
-The front corners of the tarp should be about 6-8 inches (15+ cm) or so off the ground.
+• The corners of the tent should be about 6-8 inches (18cm) off the ground.

 Seam Sealing: